sunfounder/picar-x/docs/source/python_color_detection.rst

 **How it works?**

-First, we define the range of H in the `HSV color space <https://en.wikipedia.org/wiki/HSL_and_HSV>`_ as a dictionary, which is convenient for the following color judgment algorithm.
+First, the range of H in the `HSV color space <https://en.wikipedia.org/wiki/HSL_and_HSV>`_ is defined as a dictionary, which is convenient for the following color judgment algorithm:

 .. code-block:: python

     color_dict = {'red':[0,4],'orange':[5,18],'yellow':[22,37],'green':[42,85],'blue':[92,110],'purple':[115,165],'red_2':[165,180]}

-Then, a `convolution kernel <https://en.wikipedia.org/wiki/Kernel_(image_processing)>`_ of size 5x5 is defined, which we will use for morphological operations (filtering).
+Then, a `convolution kernel <https://en.wikipedia.org/wiki/Kernel_(image_processing)>`_ of size 5x5 is defined, which will be used for morphological operations, like filtering.

 .. code-block:: python

     kernel_5 = np.ones((5,5),np.uint8)

-Next, let's focus on ``color_detect()``, which processes pictures in four steps:
+Next, the ``color_detect()`` function will processes pictures in four steps:

 1. Extract the data of the target color as a new binary image (array).
 2. Performs advanced morphological transformations.
 3. Finds contours in a binary image.
-4. Draw a frame for the recognized object on the image.
+4. Draws a frame for the recognized object on the image.

 .. code-block:: python